Slavi-Svec/Slavi-Svec/README.md

  Hi there, my name is Slavi 👋

-- 🔭 I’m currently working on cryptotracker.link
+- 🔭 I’m currently working on Panelist.com
-- 🌱 I’m currently learning graphQL/Apollo
+- 🌱 I’m currently learning TS/TailwindCSS
-- 👯 I’m looking to collaborate on react projects
+- 👯 I’m looking to collaborate on ReactJS projects
-- 🤔 I’m looking for help with networking
+- 🤔 I’m looking for help with networking In Sydney and International
-- 💬 Ask me about react.js
+- 💬 Ask me about ReactJS
 - 📫 How to reach me: [slavisvec.com](slavisvec.com)
 - 🐦 Twitter: [@SaviSvec](https://twitter.com/SlaviSvec)
 - 😄 Pronouns: he, him